 If you can relate, you’re one of many people who have encountered and responded to advertising.
 These campaigns are sprinkled throughout our daily lives and we encounter them all the time — on average, we actually see somewhere between 4,000 to 10,000 ads every single day!

-Marketing and advertising have become big industries in the for-profit space, but nonprofit organizations can benefit just as much from a well-run advertising strategy.
+Marketing and advertising have become big industries in the for-profit space, but nonprofit organizations can benefit just as much from a well-crafted advertising strategy.

-In this guide, we’ll cover approaches, examples, and top tips for nonprofit advertising through the following topics:
+In this guide, we’ll cover approaches, examples, and top tips for nonprofit advertising by covering the following topics:

 - Advertising ideas for nonprofits.

 - Nonprofit advertising examples to inspire your team.

 - Tips to improve your nonprofit advertising campaigns.

 An overview of nonprofit advertising

 Nonprofit advertising broadly refers to the activities and channels that an organization uses to spread the word about its cause.
 A lot of people have a bad taste in their mouth from for-profit advertising (think of all those commercials we have to get through), but in the hands of the right people, advertising can actually be a force for good.

 Nonprofit marketing describes all of the activities an organization completes in order to promote its brand and cause, including but not limited to tasks like conducting donor research, hosting events, launching email campaigns, and planning advertising campaigns.
 On the other hand, nonprofit advertising describes just one aspect of marketing, specifically the paid campaigns that your nonprofit uses to promote your cause.